 Garth has been a partner at Opus since its inception in 2006.
 Through this career, Garth has focused on the technology, media and communications sector.

-Garth has recently completed multiple fundraisings for insurethebox, advised management shareholders of insurethebox in the sale to Aioi Nissay Dowa, raised growth capital for Limelight Sports from DC Thomson Ventures and advised the shareholders of MyPolicy in the buyout by Inflexion Private Equity.
+Garth has recently completed multiple fundraisings for insurethebox, advised management shareholders of insurethebox in the sale to Aioi Nissay Dowa, raised growth capital for Limelight Sports from DC Thomson Ventures, advised the shareholders of MyPolicy in the buyout by Inflexion Private Equity and the shareholders of Kite.ly in its sale to Canon Europe.

 Garth has previously worked at Coopers & Lybrand (now PwC), Schroder Salomon Smith Barney and Andersen Corporate Finance.
 Garth has a degree in Economics from Leeds University.